Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Numerics

-Given the impracticability of obtaining the full covariance matrix for all weights and biases over this period due to the excessive memory requirements, we limit our analysis to a specific subspace.
-We approximate the five thousand largest eigenvalues and their associated eigenvectors of the Hessian matrix $\Vec{H}(\Vec{\theta}_K)$, drawn from the roughly 137,000 total, using the Lanczos algorithm \cite{Meurant.2006}.
-Here, $\Vec{\theta}_K$ represents the weights at the beginning of the analysis period.
-To compute the Hessian-vector products required for the Lanczos algorithm, we employ the resource-efficient Pearlmutter trick \cite{Pearlmutter.1994}.
+The recorded weights are designated by $\Vec{\theta}_k$, with $k = K, \dots, K+T$ and $T = 20{,}000$.
+Given the impracticability of obtaining the full covariance matrix for all weights over this period due to the excessive memory requirements, we limit our analysis to a specific subspace.
+Employing the resource-efficient Pearlmutter trick \cite{Pearlmutter.1994}, we approximate the 5,000 largest eigenvalues and their associated eigenvectors of the Hessian matrix $\Vec{H}(\Vec{\theta}_K)$ at the beginning of the analysis period, drawn from the roughly 137,000 total.
 The eigenvectors of the Hessian matrix are represented by $\vec{p_i}$, and the projected weights by $\theta_{k, i} = \Vec{\theta}_k \cdot \Vec{p_i}$.
 The variances are computed exclusively for these particular directions.
-The distribution of the approximated 5,000 eigenvalues is illustrated in \cref{sec:appendix_hessian_eigenvalues}.
+The distribution of the approximated 5,000 eigenvalues is illustrated in \cref{sec:appendix_loss_evolution}.